LowByteFox/jed/README.md

 > Subcommands cannot be chained!
 ## Print utils
-Want to know how the current buffer looks like? print utils are just for that!
+Want to know how the current buffer looks like? print utils are just for that!<br>
 Syntax example looks like `p [subcmds]` will print buffer to the sceen based on action By default `p` will just print out the entire buffer